The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: Mixed elliptic smooth -sheaves over

-of the natural functor.
-The functor above is also denoted by $\bv^*$ by abuse of notation.
-It is well-known that ${\MT}_p(\mathbf Z)$ has a natural $\mathbf Q$-structure. \begin{proposition}[{\cite[Porposition 9.6]{HM03}}] Let $\MT(\mathbf Z)$ be the category of mixed Tate motives over $\mathbf Z$.
-Then, the $p$-adic \'etale realization functor induces an equivalence
+of the natural functor ${\MT}_p(\mathbf Z)\to {\ME}_p(\scrM_{1,1})$.
+The functor (\ref{eq25}) is also denoted by $\bv^*$ by abuse of notation.
+It is known that ${\MT}_p(\mathbf Z)$ has a natural $\mathbf Q$-structure.
+Let $\MT(\mathbf Z)$ be the category of mixed Tate motives over $\mathbf Z$.
+See \cite[Section 1]{De-G05} for the precise definition of this category. \begin{proposition}[{\cite[Corollary9.4]{HM04}}] The $p$-adic \'etale realization functor induces an equivalence

 of $\mathbf Q_p$-linear Tannakian categories. \end{proposition}